theIvanR/torch-on-clunkers/README.md

 NOTE TO RUN 2.7.1 YOU MUST INSTALL THE REQUIREMENTS (pip install -r"path-to-requirements')

-NOTE CUDNN appears broken in 2.7.1 wheel, working on a patch
+NOTE CUDNN 8.9.7 *doesnt* support cc35 so cudnn 8.7.0 is needed

 Compatibility Wheels (CUDA + CUDNN only)